 The California Medical Association (CMA) believes that there are basic cultural and linguistic competencies that are essential to providing quality and accessible care, and also acknowledges that society at large, including the house of medicine, has embedded and endemic structural racism and biases that affect the care that an individual receives.

-Once the final standards are released in August 2021, California CME provider organizations will have until January 1, 2022, to meet all components to comply with state law.
+The final standards are expected to be released by September 2021, and California CME provider organizations will have until January 1, 2022, to meet all components to comply with state law.

 Business and Professions (B&P) Code Section 2190.1 also requires CMA CME to update CLC standards and develop IB standards for inclusion in CME activities.
 Section 2190.1 (b)(3) of state law states that: “Associations that accredit continuing medical education courses shall develop standards before July 1, 2006, for compliance with the requirements of paragraph (1).
 The associations may develop these standards in conjunction with an advisory group that has expertise in cultural and linguistic competency issues.”